fsantanna/pingus/ceu/README.md

 The same reasoning and technique applies to the *state-3* (ln.
 X7-X8 and X9-X10).
 The explosion sprite appears in a single frame in *state-4* (ln.
 X11-X12).
-Finally, the Pingu dies after the animation frames terminate (ln.
+Finally, the pingu dies after the animation frames terminate (ln.
 X13-X14).

 Note that a single numeric state variable would suffice to track the states.
 However, the authors chose to encode each state in an independent boolean